-Prescribed emergency medication Type of medication Short term prescribed emergency medication e.g. • Auto Injectors (Epipen, Jext pen Emerade) for Anaphylaxis • Asthma Inhalers i.e. salbutamol • Midazolam for epilepsy (NB controlled drug) Forms to completeAdminister:Requirement for Individual Health Care Plan (IHP)Trainingad ad ionParental consent is part of IHPEmergency medication - as symptoms arise and/or in the event of a medical emergency administration for an individual pupilEmergency medication for an individual pupilYes IHP required complete standard forms:Asthma - in renewed ar School NurNB Midazolam is a controlled drug and administration must be witnessed and record of stock recorded on Form DMidazolam and administration must be witnessed and record of stock Training Asthma - inhaler training renewed annually delivered by School Nursing Service Auto-injectors - Best practice that all staff are trained to administer an auto-injector training renewed annually delivered by School Nursing Service Midazolam training renewed annually available from Community Nursing Service NB basic first aid must be Other As short term prescribed medication and: Parents are responsible to provide the school with medication that that is in date.
+Preso cribed emerge ncy medication Type of medication Forms to complete Administer: Requirement for Individual Health Care Plan (IHP) Training Other Short term prescribed emergency medication e.g. • Auto Injectors (Epipen, Jext pen Emerade) for Anaphylaxis • Asthma Inhalers i.e. salbutamol • Midazolam for epilepsy (NB controlled drug) • Other unspecified Parental consent is part of IHP Form Template D to record administration of medication for an individual pupil NB Midazolam is a controlled drug and administration must be witnessed and record of stock recorded on Form D Emergency medication - as symptoms arise and/or in the event of a medical emergency administer as per training Yes IHP required complete standard forms: Template 1 for pupils with severe asthma and those needing midazolam for epilepsy Template 2 pupils with mild asthma Templates 3 or/and 4 or 5 or 6 for Anaphylaxis dependent on type of medication Asthma - inhaler training renewed annually delivered by School Nursing Service Auto-injectors - Best practice that all staff are trained to administer an auto-injector training renewed annually delivered by School Nursing Service Midazolam training renewed annually available from Community Nursing Service NB basic first aid must be renewed annually to validate midazolam training - basic first aid is offered by Outdoor Ed Team Other unspecified emergency medication - training as detailed on IHP and delivered by relevant medical professional As short term prescribed medication and: Parents are responsible to provide the school with medication that that is in date.
 Schools must keep records of all communication with parents regarding requests for in date medication and/or out of date medication.
 Parents are expected to provide the school with 2 in date asthma inhalers and/or 2 auto-injectors.
-Asthma protocol for administration must be followed see main policy ontrolled drug)Other unspecified or 5 or 6 for Anaphylaxis dependent on type of NB basic first aid must be renewed annually to validate midazolam training - basic first aid is offered by Outdoor Ed School will hold an asthma inhaler, spacer for emergency use.
-If parents do not provide 2 in date auto- injectors for their child the school will purchase an auto injector for emergency use as permitted by the Human Medicines Act 2017 All emergency medication must be readily available and not locked away this includes controlled drugs i.e. midazolam
+Asthma protocol for administration must be followed see main policy School will hold an asthma inhaler, spacer for emergency use.
+If parents do not provide 2 in date auto-injectors for their child the school will purchase an auto injector for emergency use as permitted by the Human Medicines Act 2017 All emergency medication must be readily available and not locked away this includes controlled drugs i.e. midazolam